stevehill1981/stevehill1981.github.io/_posts/2017-03-16-not-a-ninja.md

 I like to write tests for my code, but I recognise that sometimes getting human eyes on a feature is the only way to know for sure that it works as expected.
 In the PHP world, I use PHPUnit; in the Ruby world, I lean on RSpec.
+Either way, I write tests at multiple levels; from the unit level, testing a single class, to the full end-to-end integration test interacting with the application as a user would.
+Where necessary, I'll use PhantomJS or Selenium for this.